-Wild Turkey Soup (Recipe)
+Wild Turkey and Dumpling Soup Recipe

-- wild turkey breast or leg quarters
+- Wild turkey breast or leg quarters

 - 3 celery ribs, sliced

 - 3 carrots, peeled and thinly sliced

 - ¾ teaspoon garlic powder

 - ¼ cup fresh onion, grated (use cheese grater)